 Emma Louise speaks with Film and Television Director Marty Stalker on the Hostage to the Devil podcast developed by Causeway Pictures and Underground films.

 Available on all podcast streaming platforms.

 AFEARED- Episode one: Murder and Rebellion

-The Rectory once belonged to the Church of Ireland and housed Dr John Waller and his Wife Lady Sarah Waller.
-From my research, Dr. Waller was a fellow at Trinity College and was deemed a highly valued man within his field.
+Sharon Rectory is a stunning structure built in 1775 situated between the small villages of Newtowncunningham and Manorcunnningham in Co.
+Donegal Ireland.
+This historical building holds a dark past of murder and rebellion.
+The rectory which once housed the Dr Reverend John Waller and his Wife Sarah Waller.
+From my research, Mr. Waller was a fellow at Trinity College and was deemed a highly valued man within his field.
 As a respected and loving family, the Wallers brought great peace and security to their parishioners in their parish of Ray.
-Dr. Waller was paralyzed due to a horse-riding accident within his younger years and was cared for by his loving wife and trusty servant Barney McCafferty.
-Lady Waller served well within her community and helped families at most in times of need.

 Did you know, Sharon Rectory has featured in the following TV series?

 Articles, Interviews & Videos